DevynCJohnson/Pybooster/Coding_Standards.md

 ----------

 - Indentation is two-spaces per level (except for minified code)
+- Use ES6 (ECMAScript 2015)
+- Do not use JSX
 - Filenames must be lowercase and may include underscores or hyphens
 - Always put spaces around operators and after commas
 - Always end a simple statement with a semicolon